SusanthNarayanan/Object-Detection-and-Grouping/README.md

-# Object Detection and Grouping System with Visualization
+# Object Detection and Grouping System with Visualization (Basic)

 ## Overview
 This project implements an AI-powered pipeline for object detection, grouping, and visualization using a Flask web application.
 The core features include: